purxiz/math-131/_lectures/lecture_12.md

 ---
-title: Lecture 12 (Round Off Error Stability)
+title: Lecture 12 (Round Off Error Stability and ODEs)
 ---
 ## Lecture 12
 Today we will be talking about round-effor error stability and other quadrature rules.